 2016/17 Fees (August 2016 - July 2017)

-Each route entitles you to a a grant of which covers the course fees in the entirety.
+Each route entitles you to a grant which covers the course fees in their entirety.
 This grant will be paid directly to the University of Derby.
 Additional bursaries may also be available.

 How you will learn

 You will attend face-to-face sessions, to learn more about Early Years Initial Teacher Training and prepare for assessment against the Standards.

 Workshops will be held at the university covering more in depth reflection on the Teachers’ Standards (Early Years).
 You will contribute to discussions around your own practice and how you meet the different standards.

 Depending on your pathway, you'll also attend bespoke teaching sessions to develop and promote your understanding of early years practice.